An abstract structure determines the contextuality degree of observable-based Kochen-Specker proofs: Definitions and notations

 \subsection{Abstract structure}

-A \emph{simple graph} is an undirected graph without multiple edges and \emph{loops}, i.e. edges $\{v,v\}$ for some vertex $v$.
+A \emph{simple graph} is an undirected graph without multiple edges and \emph{loops}, i.\,e., edges $\{v,v\}$ for some vertex $v$.
 A \emph{hypergraph} $\mathcal{H} = (V,H)$ is a finite set $V$ of \emph{vertices} and a (finite) set $H$ of \emph{hyperedges}, which are (distinct) subsets of vertices in $V$.
 Two vertices are \emph{adjacent} (in $\mathcal{H}$) if they are in the same hyperedge of $H$.
-The \emph{complement graph} of the hypergraph $\mathcal{H} = (V,H)$ is the (simple) graph $\text{cplt}(H) = (V,\text{cplt}(H))$ with the same vertices as $\mathcal{H}$ and whose (undirected and non-loop) edges are the sets of two distinct non-adjacent vertices in $\mathcal{H}$.
+The \emph{complement graph} of the hypergraph $\mathcal{H} = (V,H)$ is the (simple) graph $\text{cplt}(\mathcal{H}) = (V,\text{cplt}(H))$ with the same vertices as $\mathcal{H}$ and whose (undirected and non-loop) edges are the sets of two distinct non-adjacent vertices in $\mathcal{H}$.
 Formally, $\{v,v'\} \in \text{cplt}(H) \Leftrightarrow v \neq v' \land \nexists\, h \in H.\; \{v,v'\} \subseteq h$.
 Following~\cite{GR01}, a graph is said to be \emph{reduced} if it has no isolated vertex and no pair of vertices with the same \emph{neighborhood}, which is their set of adjacent vertices.

-With these definitions in mind, we can now introduce the (hyper)graph-based notion of hypergram that we propose as the abstract structure underlying operator-based contextuality proofs and determining their degree of contextuality.
+With these definitions in mind, we can now introduce the hypergram that we propose as the abstract structure underlying operator-based contextuality proofs and determining their degree of contextuality.

-\begin{definition} A \emph{hypergram} is a triple $(V,H,G)$ where $V$ is a non-empty finite set, whose elements are called \emph{vertices}, $(V,H)$ is a hypergraph (called \emph{context hypergraph}) without isolated vertices (outside any hyperedge) and empty hyperedges and $(V,G)$ is a simple reduced graph (called \emph{anticommutation graph}) such that $G \subseteq \text{cplt}(H)$.
+\begin{definition} A \emph{hypergram} is a triple $(V,H,G)$ where $V$ is a non-empty finite set of \emph{vertices}, $(V,H)$ is a hypergraph (called \emph{context hypergraph}) without isolated vertices (outside any hyperedge) and empty hyperedges and $(V,G)$ is a simple reduced graph (called \emph{anticommutation graph}) such that $G \subseteq \text{cplt}(H)$.
 We say that two vertices $i$ and $j$ \emph{commute} if $\{i,j\} \not\in G$. \end{definition}

 By definition, each vertex commutes with itself.
 The inclusion $G \subseteq \text{cplt}(H)$ means that all pairs of adjacent vertices in $H$ commute.